 - [a] A full-time equivalent position shared by two employees shall not obligate the District for greater salary and District fringe benefit costs than would be the case if the position were filled by one full-time employee. - [b] Job sharing employees will be eligible for one standard salary step increase for every contract year of service. - [c] All job sharing is approved for a single contract year.
 Each employee wishing to continue a job sharing arrangement from one school year to the next must submit a letter of application for re-employment as a half-time licensed employee in a job sharing assignment.
 The letter of application must be submitted to the appropriate school director before March 1 of the preceding school year.
 No job sharing participant shall have an expectation of continued employment in a job sharing assignment in a succeeding contract year. - [d] Licensed employees who have participated in job sharing may, at the District's discretion, be offered a full-time position in a subsequent school year.
-If a licensed employee was employed full-time by the Davis School District prior to entering into a job sharing assignment, and if that employee notifies the District in writing by March 1, that person shall have the right to continued employment as a full-time employee should openings become available for which he or she qualifies. - [e] When involuntary transfers or reductions in force are deemed necessary by the District administration, job sharing employees shall not be exempt.
-However, job sharing employees identified for involuntary transfer who were not employed full-time by the Davis School District prior to their job sharing assignment shall only have the right to transfer to another regular half-time teaching position, pending the availability of such position. - [f] When it becomes necessary to dissolve a job share position and reassign the participating educators from one grade or subject area to another grade or subject area within the school, the principal shall make the final reassignment decision(s) based on the language contained in section 5.2 of this agreement.
+If a licensed employee was employed full-time by the Davis School District prior to entering into a job sharing assignment, and if that employee notifies the District in writing by March 1, that person shall have the right to continued employment as a full-time employee should openings become available for which he or she qualifies.
+Licensed employees voluntarily leaving a job-share. - (i) shall have no right or claim to the position previously shared; - (ii) may be reassigned to a full-time position if open within a school; - (iii) shall be subject to involuntary transfer procedures; - (iv) shall not be allowed to take the place of the teacher in the school with the least overall District licensed position seniority - [e] When involuntary transfers or reductions in force are deemed necessary by the District administration, job sharing employees shall not be exempt.
+However, job sharing employees identified for involuntary transfer who were not employed full-time by the Davis School District prior to their job sharing assignment shall only have the right to transfer to another regular half-time teaching position, pending the availability of such position.

+When it becomes necessary to dissolve a job share position and reassign the participating educators from one grade or subject area to another grade or subject area within the school, the principal shall make the final reassignment decision(s) based on the language contained in section 5.2 of this agreement.